anujd24/Authentication/README.md

 # Authentication
-http server exposing authentication logic for website which have two endpoints.
+HTTP server exposing authentication logic for website which have two endpoints.